maehw/nami-efz-check/README.md

 Call `python check.py --help` to get a detailed list of command line options:

 ```
-usage: check.py [-h] [-c COLUMNS [COLUMNS ...]] [-n] [-dp] [-sr START_ROW]
+usage: check.py [-h] [-c COLUMNS [COLUMNS ...]] [-n] [-dp] [-sr START_ROW] [-v] filename
-                [-v]
-                filename

 check.py checks EfZ-Nachweise in DPSG NaMi 2.2 using Excel and HTTP requests

 positional arguments:
   filename              path to Excel input/output file

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -c COLUMNS [COLUMNS ...], --columns COLUMNS [COLUMNS ...]
-                        column numbers for the Excel workbook in the order
-                        Vorname (prename), Nachname (surname), Geburtsdatum
-                        (date of birth), EfZ ID (EfZ-Nummer), Status and
+                        column numbers for the Excel workbook in the order Vorname (prename), Nachname (surname), Geburtsdatum (date of birth), EfZ ID (EfZ-
-                        Timestamp where the first column has number 1 (not 0)
+                        Nummer), Status and Timestamp where the first column has number 1 (not 0)
-  -n, --dry-run         Dont actually send the HTTP requests to the server and
-                        dont write back to the Excel file. just parse the
+  -n, --dry-run         Dont actually send the HTTP requests to the server and dont write back to the Excel file. just parse the input data.
-                        input data.
   -dp, --dont-print     Dont print the data on the standard output.
   -sr START_ROW, --start-row START_ROW
-                        Start row (to skip parsing of header lines); the first
-                        row has number 1 (not 0).
+                        Start row (to skip parsing of header lines); the first row has number 1 (not 0).
   -v, --verbose         log level (-v: INFO, -vv: DEBUG)
 ```